-Table 53(a): Refuse Removal Services in Rural Settlements
+Table 52(a): Refuse Removal Services in Rural Settlements

-MUNICIPALITY NO OF VILLAGES VILLAGES SERVICED COMMENTS GTM 125 65 GTM Communities take their waste to the drop off centers provided by the municipality at dentified spots and school premises.
+MUNICIPALITY VILLAGES - COMMENTS VILLAGES SERVICED GTM 125 65 01111 Communities take their waste to the drop off centers provided by the municipality at dentified spots and school premises.
 Skip bins are placed for refuse collections.
-GLM 80 4 GLM Shawela, Maphalle, Jamela and Rotterdam, Madumeleng, Sekgopo villages, etc. Recyclers collect the waste into one spot, and the municipality collects it from there. ВРМ 23 2 BPM Mashishimale (5766 H/H served) Mandela village (730 H/H served) GGM 93 1 GGM Dzingidzingi village, has community project which collect refuse and inform the municipality to collect as bulk.
+GLM 80 4 GLM Shawela, Maphalle, Jamela and Rotterdam, Madumeleng, Sekgopo villages, etc. J • Recyclers collect the waste into one spot, and the municipality collects it from there. ВРМ BPM 23 2 BPM ВРМ Mashishimale (5766 H/H served) J. 1.1 D1 101 Mandela village (730 H/H served) GGM 93 1 GGM Dzingidzingi village, has community project which collect refuse and inform the GGIVI 73 ' dawi municipality to collect as bulk.
 In other villages, the municipality render waste collection only when there are events.
 Otherwise communal & dumps are used.
-MLM 33 11 MLM Waste collection in rural villages is only taking place in the following villages: The willows, Finale Village, The Oaks Village, Molalalne Village, Sedawa Village, Worcester village, Enable Village, Butswana Village, Turkey 01, Turkey 02 and Bango village.
+MLM 33 11 MLM Waste collection in rural villages is only taking place in the following villages: The 1012101 willows, Finale Village, The Oaks Village, Molalalne Village, Sedawa Village, Worcester village, Enable Village, Butswana Village, Turkey 01, Turkey 02 and Bango village.
 Refuse collection is done twice a week (kerb site collection) in urban residential, rural and townships.
 MOPANI 354 72